Working with a corporate art consultant can be lucrative for visual artists.

-Learn how Natalie Blake’s, experience worked out for her ceramic art business.
+Learn how Natalie Blake’s experience worked out for her ceramic art business.

 Barbara Markoff is one of the most well-established and well-connected corporate art consultants in Southern California.
 Also, she and her husband, Rob Markoff, have owned and operated a successful picture framing shop in San Diego for decades.

-For visual artists, I believe there is no better guide to reverse engineer how they can get their work picked up by a corporate art consultant.
+I believe there is no better guide for visual artists to reverse engineer how they can get their work picked up by a corporate art consultant.

 At Barbara’s suggestion, Natalie Blake, a ceramic artist, inquired about a guest post.
 She explained she had recently worked with Barbara.
 They collaborated on a successful installation of her work in the healthcare fine art market.

 Barbara writes the guest post below.
 She describes the job and working with Natalie, including accompanying photographs.
 While this job entailed using ceramic art, it nevertheless illustrates the possibilities for any visual artist who can deliver quality works designed for specific installation purposes.